Sandy Wexler: Plot

-While Sandy continues to struggle with both his feelings for Courtney and his clients, Courtney grows more and more famous, eventually winning a Grammy.
+While Sandy continues to struggle with both his feelings for Courtney and his clients, she grows more and more famous, eventually winning a Grammy.
 Bobby soon sees success when Sandy helps him become champ, while Courtney, feeling unsatisfied with her fame, spirals into drinking and a string of failed relationships.

-She seeks comfort with Sandy, but their one night stand goes nowhere.
-She eventually tells him that she's quitting the business and leaving to get married.
+Contacting Sandy as she's wasted, Courtney seeks comfort with him, but he is a gentleman and doesn't take advantage of her.
+The next day, they pal around together at a driving range then, in the evening, they watch his wrestler client Bobby win a championship match.

+That night, sitting by the pool, Courtney marvels at how selfless Sandy is, always putting others first.
+Trying to get him to admit his feelings, she half gives up and they have a one night stand before she flies to NYC to do a video with Lenny Kravitz.

-Depressed by Courtney's decision, Sandy acts out worse than ever, which costs him all his clients except Ted.
+Depressed by Courtney's decision, Sandy is more distracted than ever, which costs him all his clients except Ted.
+He accompanies him with negotiations at a TV network to take over a program whose clown host just committed suicide.
+As soon as a deal is reached, Sandy is rushed to the hospital for a mild heart attack.

+Sandy wakes in a luxurious hospital room, thanks to Courtney.
+She tells him that she's quitting the business and leaving to get married in Seattle.

 While back at Six Flags, he meets Alfred, finally revealed to be Weird Al Yankovic.
 Al convinces Sandy to stop telling people what he thinks they want to hear and, instead, tell them the truth.
+To this end, Sandy enlists many of his contacts, calling in favors.

-To this end, he has his landlord bring Courtney to Griffith Observatory, where he admits his feelings to her, which she reciprocates, and they're married in a ceremony officiated by one of Ted's puppets.
+Sandy has his landlord bring Courtney to Griffith Observatory, where he admits his feelings to her, which she reciprocates, and they're married in a ceremony officiated by one of Ted's puppets.
 Sandy's newfound honesty also gets him back his clients as well as many new ones.
 After twenty years, Courtney and Sandy are married for real.